Collaborative Nested Sampling: Big Data vs. complex physical models: Methodology

 \subsubsection{Likelihood Function}

 The likelihood function receives a single parameter vector, and information which data sets to consider.
 It calls the physical model with the parameter vector to compute into a prediction into data space.
 The physical model may perform complex and slow numerical computations/simulations at this point.
 Finally the prediction is compared with the individual data sets to produce a likelihood for each considered data set.
-The likelihood at this point can be Gaussian (see above), Poisson (comparing the predicted counts to observed counts), a red noise Gaussian process, or any other probability distribution as appropriate for the instrument.
+The likelihood at this point can be Gaussian (eq.~\ref{eq:chisquare}), Poisson, a red noise process, or any other probability distribution appropriate for the instrument.
 In any case, this computation must be fast compared with producing the model predictions to receive any performance gains.